sharetribe/ftw-daily/docs/improving-performance.md

 relatively new feature and Flex template app has not yet leveraged it fully, but it is created to reduce unnecessary data and speed up rendering.
 You can read more from [Flex API docs](https://flex-docs.sharetribe.com/#sparse-attributes).

+## About code-splitting

+We haven't yet implemented code-splitting to template app.
+Our current setup is creating one UMD bundle file that is used on both client-side and server-side rendering (SSR).
+Unfortunately, Webpack (a bundling tool used by `sharetribe-scripts` dependency) has [a bug](https://github.com/webpack/webpack/issues/2471) that prevents using code-splitting.
+This means that there need to be separate builds for browser and SSR for code-splitting to work.

+In practice, it is probably best to add another Webpack build configuration for the server in Create React App (CRA) fork (`sharetribe-scripts` is a fork of CRA repo).
+That will also mean some refactoring in `server/` folder as well as in `app.js` file.

+Furthermore, if you are considering code-splitting, you should also be aware that there might be a problem with a "back" navigation button.
+(If the page loads asynchronously, a browser might not be able to return the user to the correct scrolling position on the previous page.)
+We would also like to be aware if users of the template app are considering code-splitting - if there's more demand for this feature, we should prioritize it accordingly.